unlock-protocol/docs/docs/tutorials/smart-contracts/hooks/the-key-purchase-hook.md

 - Sanitizing the input reduces entropy but makes for a better user experience.
 - How the `codeAccount` itself is generated is flexible, for example including the lock's address in the private key prevents users from discovering that a discount code can also be used on another lock.

-If you have a requirement for discount codes which is not addressed here \(e.g. single use codes\), reach out and let's discuss.
+If you have a requirement for discount codes which is not addressed here \(e.g. single use codes\), reach out and let's discuss!